Please ensure Javascript is enabled for purposes of website accessibility

 To add to the already "change phobic" population, we need to understand that globally, an astonishing 70% of individuals have encountered various forms of trauma.
 When confronted with yet another workplace transformation, the prospect of overwhelming stress looms large.

-Discover in this white paper the powerful synergy of Appreciative Inquiry and Trauma-Informed Principles, which empowers change leaders to help individuals navigate workplace changes with greater ease and reduced stress.
+Discover in this white paper the powerful synergy of Appreciative Inquiry and Trauma-Informed Principles, which empowers change for leaders to help individuals navigate workplace changes with greater ease and reduced stress.

 Related Offerings

-Facilitators Path to Influence and Impact.jpg
+Facilitators Path to Influence and Impact

 Facilitator's Path to